joshuachoi0508/book-this-home/README.md

 2. Size of the main component

   - As I built out more methods and elements, Book This Home component got massive and codes became harder to read.
-In order to minimize the component and make the codes more readable, I broke down Book This Home component and made sub-components so that it could be read and edited easily.
+In order to minimize the component and make the codes more readable, I broke down Book This Home component and broke it down to sub-components so that they could be read and edited easily.

 3. Check in and check out time highlighting